kevinfengcs88/nvim/README.md

 - Add bash script for opening a random background image (kind of done?)
 - Look into a plugin for maintaining sessions (persistence of buffers across sessions)
 - Add primeagen keymaps from 0 to LSP video
-- Make note of find + replace syntax for / searching
 - Fix blackjack score storing directory bug